Emilio B. Nicolas

-- “Non-human Persons and the Right of Publicity,” 2008, No. 4, Media Law Resource Center Bulletin 61 (December 2008)
+- “Non-Human Persons and the Right of Publicity,” Media Law Resource Center Bulletin 61, No. 4 (December 2008)

-- “Keyword Search Advertising: Whose Name Is It Anyway?,” Vol. 25, No. 2, ABA Comm.
-Law 7 (2007)
+- “Keyword Search Advertising: Whose Name Is It Anyway?,” ABA Forum on Communications Law – Communications Lawyer, Vol. 25, No. 2 (2007)

 - “Why the Ninth Circuit Added Too Much To Subtract Add-on Software From the Scope of Derivative Works Under 17 U.S.C. § 106(2): A Textual Argument,” 2004, Syracuse Sci. & Tech.
 L. Rep. 1 (2004)

-- “Hot Topics in Video Game Law,” Austin Bar Association – Entertainment & Sports Law Section CLE (March 2015)
+- “Hot Topics in Video Game Law,” Austin Bar Association Entertainment & Sports Law Section CLE (March 2015)

 - “Music and the Right of Publicity,” Austin Bar Association (December 2013)